 Greener for All: How Philly is Expanding Equitable Park Access

-Philadelphia’s park system includes iconic spaces like Fairmount Park and Pennypack Park.
-However, urbanization has made the situation worse.
-With buildings coming up everywhere, the City of Brotherly Love is losing its green space.
+Philadelphia’s park system comprises iconic spaces such as Fairmount Park and Pennypack Park.
+However, urbanization has changed the game.

 Change In Mindset, Worldwide

-The world population is becoming more health conscious.
-Everyone needs better air quality, daily outdoor exercise, and green space for relaxing.
-Due to the rising demand, Philadelphia wants to provide its urban citizens equal access to green space.
+The world population is now more health-conscious.
+Everyone needs better air quality, daily outdoor exercise, and access to green spaces for relaxation.
+Due to this demand, Philly wants more green space for its people.

 Importance of Equitable Park Access

-Parks improve physical and mental health.
-Studies show that access to green spaces reduces stress levels and enhances air quality.
+Studies indicate that access to green spaces can regulate stress levels and air quality.
 In today’s world, this boosts nearby property values.

-412 houses, one of Pittsburgh’s top cash home buyers, feel the houses near the park sell quickly and yield more profit.
-Nowadays, most cash buyers prefer to invest in houses near parks, schools, and greener areas.
+412 houses, one of Pittsburgh’s top cash home buyers, feel that the houses near the park sell quickly and yield more profit.
+We also realized that “most cash buyers prefer to invest in houses near parks, schools, and greener areas.”

 What Problems Do We Face Due To Poor Park Access?

 However, a lack of equitable park access is rising in urban areas worldwide.
-Communities with fewer parks often have higher poverty rates and poor health.
 Urbanization disrupts local biodiversity by removing all green spaces.
-We have to stop this slow degradation.

 Philadelphia’s Green City Initiative